Code-Cornelius/CorAI/README.md

 The library is better documented, and better structured.
 It is now separated in the corresponding libraries, and there are tests for most of the functions.
 * current work : incorporate new financial functions, 3D plots as well as neural networks functions.
-Estimator is being reworked.
+Estimator reworked.
 This version is expected to be released by Winter 2022.